walliski/myranks-for-gokz/README.md

 * Check if map is in ranked pool, and show a different message on finish if it isnt?
 * Minimum points for skillgroup?
 * Add "minimum rank" for the Kicker plugin.
+* Add possibility for players to individually turn on/off their own ADMIN and VIP tags.